Private Residential Tenancies

 To end the tenancy, you must give your tenant a Notice to Leave.

 This document tells them which of the eviction grounds applies (the reason why you are asking them to leave), and how long they have before they must move out of the property.

 You should also attach supporting evidence which shows the tenant that the reason you are asking them to leave is real.

-You must give it to them in one of these ways:
+You must give it to them either by:

-- by sending it to them by recorded delivery post at the address of the Let Property
+- sending it to them by recorded delivery post at the address of the Let Property

 How much notice you need to give your tenant will depend on: